-- Banos La Fuento: Bare-bones basic with lockers, two steam rooms and of course a back room.
-Popular with mostly older latin men.
+- Banos La Fuento: Bare-bones basic with lockers, two steam rooms, and, of course, a back room.
+Popular with mostly older Latin men.

 The Best Time to Visit Guadalajara And Discovering The Guadalajara Gay Pride!

-The Guadalajara Pride Parade is celebrated every year in late June and in the week before hand are many cultural events focused on the LGBT community and promotion of acceptance and free speech – called the week of diversity included the famed International LGBT Film Festival of Guadalajara, art expositions, concerts and many, many nightlife events meaning no traveller will be bored visiting Gay Guadalajara in this time.
+The Guadalajara Pride Parade is celebrated every year in late June and the week beforehand are many cultural events focused on the LGBT community and promotion of acceptance and free speech – called the week of diversity included the famed International LGBT Film Festival of Guadalajara, art expositions, concerts and many, many nightlife events meaning no traveler will be bored visiting Gay Guadalajara in this time.

 Gay Life in Guadalajara: A Weekend Trip To Puerto Vallarta

-Popular with a wide mix of younger, older and everyone from Mexicans to Europeans, Americans and even Australians it is this cosmopolitan mix that makes Puerto Vallarta such a great gay destination for travel in Mexico.
+Popular with a wide mix of younger, older, and everyone from Mexicans to Europeans, Americans, and even Australians, it is this cosmopolitan mix that makes Puerto Vallarta such a great gay destination for travel in Mexico.
 Oogle gorgeous bodies on the beach all day and party in sophisticated nightlife spots …